tdoyle2022/tdoyle2022/README.md

 ### Hi there 👋

+I'm new to all of this and trying to learn.

 <!--
 **tdoyle2022/tdoyle2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.